Recklessly Endangering Another Person

 If you’ve been arrested for recklessly endangering another person, the consequences can be severe.
 Jail time of up to two years may await you, making it crucial to promptly secure the services of a reputable Washington PA Criminal Lawyer.
 With their dedication, creativity, and aggressiveness, they can help reduce the harsh penalties you face and navigate you through this challenging situation.

 Things to Know About Recklessly Endangering Another Individual

-- This crime is a second-degree misdemeanor
+- Reckless endangerment is classified as a second-degree misdemeanor.

 What Do I Do if I Get Charged With This Offense?

 If you find yourself facing this offense, here’s what you should do:

 - The decision to arrest you is influenced by various factors.
 For example, if illegal substances are discovered in your car or if alcohol is detected on your breath after an accident, the police may consider your actions as reckless.